AdmiralGaust/OSCP-notes/useful-commands.md

 `ssh -L 8080:10.10.10.203:80 vps_ip`

-__Remote forwarding__ - Remote ssh server listens on remote port 8080 and forwards all the traffic to remote port 8080 via ssh client to destination host.(Opposite of Local Forwarding)
+__Remote forwarding__ - Remote ssh server listens on remote port 8080 and forwards all the traffic destined to remote port 8080 via ssh to destination host.(Opposite of Local Forwarding)

 `ssh -R 8080:localhost:80 public.example.com`

 __Dynamic Forwarding__ - Dynamic port forwarding allows you to create a socket on the local (ssh client) machine, which acts as a SOCKS proxy server.
 Running below command on vps will make it act as a socks proxy on port 8080.

-`ssh -D vps_ip:8080 vps_ip`
+`ssh -D 96.126.72.56:8080 96.126.72.56`

 ## SVN commands